imarkwick/boris_bikes/crc.md

 - accept bikes 													x
 - release bikes 												x
 - know when it is full
-- not accept a bike when it is full
+- not accept a bike when it is full			x
 - know when it is empty
 - not release a bike when it is empty
 - not release a broken bike to a user